San Marino in the Eurovision Song Contest 2015

 San Marino was represented at the Eurovision Song Contest 2015, held in Vienna, Austria.
-The Sammarinese national broadcaster Radiotelevisione della Repubblica di San Marino (SMRTV) internally selected Anita Simoncini and Michele Perniola with "Chain of Lights" to represent the nation in the contest.
+The Sammarinese national broadcaster San Marino RTV (SMRTV) internally selected Anita Simoncini and Michele Perniola with "Chain of Lights" to represent the nation in the contest.
 Both Simoncini and Perniola had previously represented San Marino in the Junior Eurovision Song Contest on separate occasions.
 The 2015 entry in the Eurovision Song Contest was promoted through the creation of a music video, a tour that included a stop in Moscow and a contest on social media that awarded prizes to winning participants.
 San Marino performed third in the second semi-final, held on 21 May 2015, and placed 16th with 11 points, failing to qualify for the final.